 Disadvantages of surgical treatments for Menorrhagia

 About 40-50% of North American women have had hysterectomy for benign reasons, allegedly for fibroids or menorrhagia (17).
-Besides the direct cost of hysterectomy, it requires at least six weeks of post-operative recovery and is sometimes associated with changes in a woman’s sexual response or a sense of loss.
+Besides the direct cost of hysterectomy, it requires at least six weeks of post-operative recovery and is sometimes associated with changes in a woman’s sexual response or a profound sense of loss.
 In perimenopause, when there is no flow to indicate the hormonal changes, women often become disoriented and find the experiences difficult to understand.
 At least two epidemiology studies have shown that perimenopausal women who have had a hysterectomy visit their health care providers more often than those who have not.

 Endometrial ablation, which can be done by many different techniques, has been advanced as less invasive and expensive surgery than hysterectomy.
 However, in a randomized comparative trial with follow-up over almost three years, 22% required repeat operation.
 Although both groups were improved in health related quality of life, the pain dimension was more improved in those with hysterectomy and satisfaction with treatment was greater.
 Costs of endometrial ablation had increased to 71% of that of hysterectomy after a little over two years of follow-up (18) and, in another 4-yr study reached 93% of that of hysterectomy (19).
 Endometrial ablation is also commonly associated with unscheduled, irregular flow and spotting and in about 18-20% with pelvic pain.